AdobeDocs/livefyre.en/help/implementation/c-app-customizations/c-embed-a-comments-app.md

 ---
 description: Embedding the Comments App follows the process for embedding a Core App.
-seo-description: Embedding the Comments App follows the process for embedding a Core App.
-seo-title: Embed a Comments App
-solution: Experience Manager
 title: Embed a Comments App
-uuid: e4982ad3-cab1-4805-a55c-594cca3b7203
 exl-id: 5eb191f8-ee52-4a9d-9180-90457a49fd4e
 ---
 # Embed a Comments App{#embed-a-comments-app}